 There’s good reason to employ a plan.
 Arrive early to security lines, which are efficient.
 Guest’s bags are still checked manually.

-During the days of my visits, the entry gates were opened early (45 minutes before official park opening).
+Entry gates opened early, generally about 45 minutes before official park opening.
 During times of shortened hours, the extra time given here is an excellent way to maximize your time in the theme parks.

 Certain areas (like Fantasyland and Adventureland) will feel more crowded than others.
 The large number of strollers, narrow walkways and distanced queues can make spaces fill up.

 Ride Wait Times – Disney Genie+ at Disneyland

 With the elimination of the former FASTPASS/Maxpass system, stand-by lines were the only option.
 Early on, as a result of the lower park capacity, ride wait times are lightened as well.
 However as crowds have increased, a line skipping system has been desperately needed.

 Don’t want to pay the extra cost for Disney Genie+?
 The free version offers suggestions that you might find helpful.
 But it’s better to just pay attention to estimated wait times on the “Tip Board” through the Disneyland app.

 What About These Disneyland Services?

-City Hall – Still available for assistance, guests must check in via a QR code.
+City Hall – Still available for assistance, guests may check in via a QR code.
 The line at City Hall is often much longer than other guest relations spots.
 I recommend visiting the guest relations kiosks over City Hall when possible.

 Rider Switch – Yes, ride swapping is still available and working as it always has.
 Check with a cast member at the exit of participating attractions to use the Disneyland rider switch system.

 Disability Access Service – Changes have recently been made to the DAS system since the reopening.
 Guests should now pre-register in advance of their visit.
 This takes place through a live video call when you’re still at home, using the DAS Advance pre-arrival planning service.

 Fuel Rod – These convenient portable phone charging stations are still located around the resort.
 The best value is to purchase a Fuel Rod ahead of your trip, then exchange them for a full charge inside the parks.